 Do parents ever refuse to take their baby?

 How much is the compensation for being a surrogate mother?
 You are free to set your fees for compensation.
-A typical base fee for a first-time surrogate in California is between $25,000 and $35,000.
-You will receive other fees on top of your base fee.
-If a surrogate has a base price of $30,000, then she will end up getting around $35,000 to $40,000 for a single pregnancy without compensation, which does not cover insurance payments or other items paid for by the Intended Parents.
+There is a wide range of advertised fees throughout the US and it can be difficult to know what is included and what is not.
+In any benefit package there should be a base fee, and other fees that are on top of your base fee.
+If a surrogate has a base price of $40,000, then she will end up getting around $45,000 to $50,000 for a single pregnancy without complications, which does not cover insurance payments or other items paid for by the Intended Parents.
 This is an average and can be a little more or less depending on what you set up in your fee schedule and your particular journey, like an additional $5000 if you carry twins.

 Surrogate Question: Has anyone ever worked with HIV positive parents?
 Answer: Yes, we have surrogates who choose to work with HIV positive parents, and we specifically work with doctors who specialize in the field.
 All of our surrogates, doctors, and Intended Parents participate in the HART Program.
 Any surrogate interested in this program can request a phone consultation with our IVF doctor so he can review the program and answer any questions you may have before committing to the program.
 As a part of the medical clearance process, you will also have an interview with an infectious disease specialist specializing in this program.
 Get more details about the HART Program at http://thehartprogram.com/